Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Height: 175 cm

 Phillip Heath was born in Seattle.
-Since childhood, he loved sports, and most of all he was fond of basketball.
-Upon admission to the University of Phil took part in a basketball game, where he took the position of a thrower.
-He stayed in the gym after training and threw the ball into the ring, developing his muscles and honing his skill.
+Since childhood, he loved sports, and was most interested in basketball.
+Upon entering the university Phil took part in a basketball game, where he took the position of a thrower.
+He stayed in the gym after practice and shot the ball into the hoop, developing his muscles and honing his skill.

 After graduating from university, Phil's career as a basketball player ended.
-So he started training in one of Denver's gyms as a bodybuilder.
-By that time he already had a well-built body after long and hard training.
-For help, Heath turned to professional trainers who compiled a training and nutrition program.
+So he began training in one of the gyms in Denver as a bodybuilder.
+By then he already had a well-pumped body after long and hard training.
+For help, Heath turned to professional trainers, who created a training and nutrition program.

-The first tournament was the Northern Colorado Bodybuilding Championship. in 2003.
+The first tournament was the Northern Colorado Bodybuilding Championships in 2003.
 He firmly set himself the goal of winning this championship - and took first place in it.
-There Phil met his future mentor and friend.
-Jay Cutler.
+There Phil met his future mentor and friend Jay Cutler.

-In 2004 he becomes Mr. Colorado, and the following year he wins in the heavy weight category the US Championship - Junior Nationals 2005.
+In 2004 he became Mr. Colorado, and the next year he wins the US Championship - Junior Nationals 2005 in the heavy weight category.
 In 2003-2005, the athlete did not have a single defeat.

-A couple of months before the start of Olympia, professional bodybuilder Jay Cutler took on Phil Heath to train.
-Cutler simply exhausted Heath in training, often overloaded his muscles and did not let him rest at all.
+A couple of months before the start of the Olympia, professional bodybuilder Jay Cutler began training Phil Heath.
+Cutler simply exhausted Heath in training, often overloading his muscles and not allowing him to rest at all.

-Phil Heath meanwhile made progress and took third place in his first Olympia in 2008, "losing" the silver to his teacher.
+Phil Heath, meanwhile, has made progress and took third place in his first Olympia in 2008, “giving up” the silver to his teacher.
 In 2009, Phil took only fifth place in this tournament, but 2012 brought the athlete already 2nd place in the same competition.
-But the main victory was the 1st place for the title of Mr. Olympia 2011-12.
+But The main victory was 1st place for the title of Mr. Olympia 2011-12.

-Phil's training regime was no different in principle from the training of ordinary athletes.
+Phil’s training regimen was basically no different from the training of ordinary athletes.
 The program consisted of dividing all muscle groups into five parts and pumping them separately.
-On Monday - pectoral muscles, on Tuesday Phil works on the hips, Wednesday is dedicated to the muscles of the back, Thursday - shoulders, on Friday - work with the muscles of the arms.
+On Monday - pectoral muscles, on Tuesday Phil works on the hips, Wednesday is devoted to the back muscles, Thursday - shoulders, on Friday - working on the arm muscles.
 Athlete does not abuse heavy weights and uses medium weights.
-Another feature of Phil's workouts is aerobic exercise.
+Another feature of Phil's training is aerobic exercise.
 Many amateurs note well-developed arm muscles.

-Here Heath designed special training, which includes 100 push-ups, extension of the arms in an inclination, with a cable on the block and with a dumbbell.
+Here Heath developed special training, which includes 100 push-ups, bent-over arm extensions, with a cable on a block and with a dumbbell.
 Each of these exercises must be repeated 10 times.
-Then repeat 30 times bending with a barbell - 3 sets, and also bending with dumbbells while sitting and standing, and with a sitting barbell.
+Then repeat bending with a barbell 30 times - 3 sets, and also bending with dumbbells while sitting and standing, and with a barbell while sitting.

 Phil Heath's general training program for different muscle groups:

-• Breeding dumbbells to the sides, lying on a flat bench - 10 reps (4 sets)
+• Dumbbell lateral raises while lying on a flat bench - 10 reps (4 sets)

 Back